Tourist signage

 What is it?

-A brown sign is only used in the following cases:
+A brown sign is used only for:

-• hospitality and sports facilities and grounds.
+- restaurants, bars, and sports facilities and grounds.

 How does it work?